-Claudio Rojas is Director at Hurt Capital Inc., a founder centric investment and venture capital platform.
+Claudio Rojas is Managing Director at Hurt Capital Inc., a founder centric investment and venture capital platform.

 Mr. Rojas's research on founder centrism, recently featured by the University of Oxford, bridges the gap between scholarly inquiry and real-world application to investment.
 His innovative work, published in the University of British Columbia Law Review, integrates legal and economic analysis, with particular emphasis on the impact of ownership structure and governance on economic efficiency.

 For almost a decade, Mr. Rojas has established a track record in identifying world-class founder centric companies, investing during periods of uncertainty, and successfully holding for the long term.
 He holds domain expertise in founder-oriented ownership structures and consumer-oriented technology – alongside an exceptionally long-term entrepreneurial mindset.

 Earlier in his career, Mr. Rojas engaged in matters related to general corporate commercial law practice, with an emphasis on mergers and acquisitions, securities and corporate finance at Dentons LLP (formerly, Fraser Milner Casgrain LLP).
 He has also advised on issues related to regulating reporting issuers and issuer-related policy initiatives at the Ontario Securities Commission (OSC).